 Clear Up the Clutter

 Many organizations have a ton of information spread across multiple platforms like various shared drives, email, private folders and the like – which can make finding specific information difficult.
 Instead – use your Intranet as a one-stop-shop for all information across your organization.
-With a strong search function your employees will be able to easily find what their looking for and quickly free up time for other tasks.
-From HR on-boarding materials, to employee benefits, to guidelines and legal polices, your employees can be a click away from instant access to what they need.
+With a strong search function, your employees will be able to easily find what they’re looking for and quickly free up time for other tasks.
+From HR onboarding materials to employee benefits, to guidelines and legal policies, your employees can be a click away from instant access to what they need.

 We’re all familiar with the “likes”, comments and sharing of various social media sites, but why not take advantage of that familiarity inside your own organization?
-Many Intranet platforms have social features which can be invaluable in the work place.
-From instant dialogue, to document sharing to notifications you can pull your employees together instantly to collaborate, contribute, and get feedback.
+Many Intranet platforms have social features which can be invaluable in the workplace.
+From the instant dialogue, to document sharing to notifications you can pull your employees together instantly to collaborate, contribute, and get feedback.

 The number one key to employee engagement is a transparent culture.
 According to a 2017 worldwide Gallop poll, 87% of employees are not engaged.
 It’s easy to see why the culture of your organization can be a huge influencer on engagement if you think about it from a consumer perspective: would you by a product you didn’t trust?
 Same goes for the trust of your employees.

-With the help of an Intranet you can build a company culture on the principles of transparency and an open work space, where anyone can contribute, like, and comment.
-From an announcement about a promotion, to a comment on an important internal structure change, to a featured blog of the week, your Intranet can empower your employees.
+With the help of an Intranet, you can build a company culture on the principles of transparency and an open workspace, where anyone can contribute, like, and comment.
+From an announcement about a promotion, to comment on an important internal structure change, to a featured blog of the week, your Intranet can empower your employees.
 Using your Intranet like this will help foster deeper understanding, lead to higher levels of trust, and help your employees feel like their contributions add value to your organization.